raguay/ProjectManager/README.md

 Search Projects - This allows you to pick a project to go to from a list.
 By typing letters in the name, it will fuzzy match and trim down the selection list.

+Remove Project - This allows you to pick a project to remove from the list of projects.

 ### Features

  - The ability to set a current project directory.